CZ-NIC/jetconf/docs/architecture.rst

    particular, is not ``+json``), ``415 Unsupported Media Type`` is sent, If the message is otherwise invalid, ``400 Bad Request`` is sent.

 #.
-The NACM data is queried to determine which groups the user is a
+The NACM data are queried to determine which groups the user is a
    member of.

 #.
 Depending on the type of the request (read, write or RPC operation